Naylor-D94/QA_final/readme.txt

 Added unit tests to check for addition, multiplication, and capitalisation.
 As far as my knowledge goes on that subject as we were'nt shown in detail.
 In future I probably won't make many changes to this file, but will keep it as a point of reference as I keep working on my other projects.

+I have then setup Jenkins, allowing Jenkins user access to Docker, then Jenkins clones the repo, runs a script for docker-compose up to build the containers, then moves on to the test stage to run the test_app.py with pytest.
+It is linked to Giuhub push actions via a webhookrelay to activate the webhook on a local machine.
+Running this command will connect the localmachine to my relay with my credentials.

+relay login -k 4371b82d-8c80-49be-a9b6-71acc4d9724c -s fHoHxXtWkImf

+The Jenkins pipeline has no deployment stage, as we never covered Docker swarm on the course due to time constraints and this is the requested deployment method.